mschneider85/sepa_manager/README.md

 :outbox_tray: ***SEPA XML Export***
   - Generate SEPA XML files adhering to the required standards for direct debit transactions.
 The exported files can seamlessly integrate with banking systems and financial tools.

+## Configuration

+- `RAILS_HOST`: The host name that the application uses.
+This is typically the domain name of your application when deployed.

+The application uses SMTP for sending emails.
+The SMTP settings are configured via environment variables.
+Here are the environment variables used:

+- `SMTP_ADDRESS`: The address of the SMTP server.
+- `SMTP_PORT`: The port to use for the SMTP server.
+Default is `587`.
+- `SMTP_DOMAIN`: The HELO domain provided by the client to the server.
+- `SMTP_USER_NAME`: The username to use for SMTP authentication.
+- `SMTP_PASSWORD`: The password to use for SMTP authentication.
+- `SMTP_AUTHENTICATION`: The authentication type to use.
+Default is `plain`.
+- `SMTP_ENABLE_STARTTLS_AUTO`: Whether to use STARTTLS.
+Default is `true`.

+In addition, the sender email address for Devise emails is configured via the `DEVISE_MAILER_SENDER` environment variable:

+- `DEVISE_MAILER_SENDER`: The sender email address for Devise emails.

+You can set these environment variables in your `.env` file.

 ## License

 This project is licensed under the [MIT License](LICENSE.md).